Canadian Leadership Commitments to climate solutions in federal budget

 Nature United is pleased to see the continued momentum from Canadian governments, politicians and the private sector to achieve net-zero emissions and 25% protected areas by 2025.
 This budget reflects the contributions of the Green Budget Coalition, of which Nature United is proud to be a member.
 Now, there’s much work to do to translate these commitments into action on the ground, partnering with provinces, territories and Indigenous governments.
 We look forward to working with these partners to achieve these ambitions for people and nature."

 Nature United was founded as a Canadian charity in 2014, building on decades of conservation in Canada.
-Headquartered in Toronto, the organization has field staff located across the country.
-Nature United supports Indigenous leadership, sustainable economic development, and science and large-scale conservation, primarily in the Great Bear Rainforest, Clayoquot Sound, the Northwest Territories, and northern Manitoba.
+Headquartered in Toronto, our organization has field staff located across the country.
+Nature United supports Indigenous leadership, sustainable economic development and science and large-scale conservation, primarily in British Columbia, the Northwest Territories and Manitoba.
 Our organization is also working to accelerate Natural Climate Solutions at national and regional scales.
-To learn more, visit natureunited.ca or follow @natureunited_ca on Twitter.
+To learn more, visit natureunited.ca or follow @natureunited_ca.

 We are the Canadian affiliate of The Nature Conservancy, a global conservation organization with more than a million members and a diverse team that includes more than 400 scientists.
-Our global organization works in 76 countries—either directly or through partnerships—to conserve the lands and waters on which all life depends.
-To learn more, visit www.nature.org or follow @nature_press on Twitter.
+Our global organization works in 79 countries — either directly or through partnerships — to conserve the lands and waters on which all life depends.
+To learn more, visit www.nature.org or follow @nature_press.